-1 Based on low end of ranges for end use demand in National Hydrogen Strategy & Roadmap, with the McKinsey Power Model (MPM) demand for Power sector to enable consistency across Liftoff reports 2 Based on the base case directly taken from the National Hydrogen Strategy & Roadmap
+1 Based on low end of ranges for end use demand in National Hydrogen Strategy & Roadmap, with the McKinsey Power Model (MPM) demand for Power sector to enable consistency across Liftoff reports

 Figure 13.1: Forecasts regarding the pace and scale of hydrogen vary, particularly in the long-term (2050).
 Most models agree Industrial uses will drive demand through 2030 and that Transport is a critical national inflection point.